Thomas-George-T/FlumeHiveTwitterApp/README.md

 </p>

 ## Description
-We ingest Twitter feed using Flume.
-The tweets will be stored in the avro schema.
-To use this data, we create tables using AvroSerde in Hive.
-Once created this data can be cleansed using tools like OpenRefine,Pig etc. The cleansed data can then be used for visualization.
+This project streams/ingest Twitter feed using Flume.
+The tweets are stored in a Hive data lake using Avro format.
+This data can be cleansed using tools like OpenRefine, Pig etc. The cleansed data can then be used for visualization.

 ## Components
 * [twitter.conf](twitter.conf) is used to store all the configurations required for ingesting tweets